avivtabak/entitle-charts/charts/entitle-agent/README.md

 - `imageCredentials` and `agent.token` are given to you by Entitle
 - Replace `<YOUR_ORG_NAME>` in `datadog.tags` to your company name
-- You can replace namespace `entitle` with your own namespace, but it's not recommended
+- You can replace namespace `entitle` with your own namespace, but it's highly discouraged

 ```shell
 export IMAGE_CREDENTIALS=<IMAGE_CREDENTIALS_FROM_ENTITLE>